Ej1seven/Ej1seven/README.md

 [<img alt="UTA Mobile App" src="photos\UTA Mobile Logo.png" />](https://youtu.be/_8Q4Jvin8ts?si=2dZjiuS8zdoDZGnI)

-<p width="50px">This application is a one-stop hub for all things library-related!
+<p>This application is a one-stop hub for all things library-related!
 As a web developer, I embarked on this journey to create an app that seamlessly brings together students and faculty, providing easy access to vital information and services offered by our esteemed library.</p>

 <!-- -->
 <!--